To create a new relationship between two tables, click Relationship on the toolbar and then click parent and child

 In case you need to create a compound key, for example, a key that should contain columns name and surname, repeat the process twice.

 To use the compound/alternate key instead of the primary key, select the relation and navigate to section Key.

 Change the value in the key dropdown to the new alternate key name.
 The tool removes the customer_id column from the child table and adds there both the columns defined in the alternate key: customer_name and customer_surname.

 Cardinality settings affect the display of relations in your diagram.
 Select a relation and change values in section Cardinality.

 Optional child settings change the appearance of line ending to circle.
-And if you set cardinality to 1, the relation line will be displayed without the crows’ foot notation graphics.
+And if you set cardinality to one, the relation line will be displayed without the crows’ foot notation graphics.

 Primary foreign keys

 If you set a foreign key column in a child table to the primary key, the color of the key changes to blue.

 To change referential integrity settings, select a relation and modify values in section Referential integrity.

 To create a self-relation, click the Relation item on the toolbar and then click one table in the diagram twice (not double click it, wait a moment before you click the same table again.)